Friday, 18 May 2018

 The tomb has been cared for and kept up by an endowment from All Souls, Oxford.

 This form of monument double decker tomb is known as a transi (or memento mori tomb, Latin for "reminder of death") is has a gisant (recumbent effigy tomb) featuring an effigy in the form of a decomposing corpse.
-It was probably the first of its type put up in England.

 The Monuments to William Warham and Henry Chichele (on the right in the engraving) in the Choir at Canterbury Cathedral.